‘Fortunate’ Indiana high school reflects on thwarted school attack

 Shockley is charged under the name Trinity but is transgender and goes by the name Jamie, according to the affidavit.

-Last month, Shockley agreed to plead guilty to conspiracy to commit murder as part of a plea deal and will be sentenced to 20 years in prison with 12.5 years in custody and the rest suspended.
-The plea also states Shockley cannot possess a gun, set foot on school property, or “be allowed to research, look at or view in any way materials relating to school shooters,” the agreement states.
+Last month, Shockley agreed to plead guilty to conspiracy to commit murder as part of a plea deal.
+The plea states Shockley cannot possess a gun, set foot on school property, or “be allowed to research, look at or view in any way materials relating to school shooters.”

 School officials praise protocols